saadjhk/plugins/packages/commonjs/README.md

 };
 ```

-Note that this plugin needs to be placed _before_ the node-resolve plugin.
-If that is not the case, it will automatically fix this by adjusting the plugins array and moving the node-resolve plugin directly behind the commonjs plugin during startup.

 ## Usage with symlinks

 Symlinks are common in monorepos and are also created by the `npm link` command.
 Rollup with `@rollup/plugin-node-resolve` resolves modules to their real paths by default.
 So `include` and `exclude` paths should handle real paths rather than symlinked paths (e.g. `../common/node_modules/**` instead of `node_modules/**`).
 You may also use a regular expression for `include` that works regardless of base path.
 Try this: